ibm-cloud-docs/Cloudant/api/advanced.md

 ```
 {:codeblock}

-_Example request for five UUIDs, using HTTP:_
+_Example request for five UUIDs, by using HTTP:_

 ```HTTP
 GET /_uuids?count=5 HTTP/1.1
 ```
 {:codeblock}

-_Example request for five UUIDs, using the command line:_
+_Example request for five UUIDs, by using the command line:_

 ```sh
 curl https://$ACCOUNT.cloudant.com/_uuids?count=5 \